Blue Line (Mumbai Metro): Fare collection

 The minimum and maximum fares on the line are ₹ 10 and ₹ 40 respectively, roughly 1.5 times the current unsubsidized BEST bus fare for a given distance.
-Line 1 utilizes an Automatic Fare Collection System (AFC).
+Blue Line utilizes an Automatic Fare Collection System (AFC).
+The contract for the fare collection system was awarded to Spain's Indra Sistemas in 2008.
 Riders can pay their fare using tokens, reloadable smart cards or by through QR code payment.
 Smart cards can be recharged online.

-From 19 June 2014, the MMOPL introduced an off-peak fare of ₹ 5 on Line 1.
+From 19 June 2014, the MMOPL introduced an off-peak fare of ₹ 5 on Blue Line.
 The fare applies between any two stations, regardless of distance, from 5:30am to 8:00am on weekdays.
 The relevant token must be purchased during off-peak hours and used within half an hour of purchase.
 Smartcards automatically deduct the lower fare if a commuter uses his card to exit the metro during off-peak hours.
 Approximately 55% of commuters on the line, pay using smart cards as of June 2015.

-From Januar 2017, passengers can also purchase tickets on their phone and enter the gates by means of QR code payment.
+From January 2017, passengers can also purchase tickets on their phone and enter the gates by means of QR code payment.
 The service is provided by Paytm and a QR code is generated on the commuter's phone which is read at entry and exit by a scanner at the turnstiles.
 In January 2020, MMOPL started issuing paper tickets with a QR code printed on it with an aim to completely move from the earlier plastic RFID-based tokens.
 The same month, it launched an unlimited trip pass that could be purchased as an add-on to an existing trip pass.
 In November 2022, MMOPL began allowing passengers to purchase tickets through WhatsApp.
 Passengers can text "Hi" to 967000 8889 to receive a link through which they can complete the ticket purchase, and ultimately receive a QR code that serves as the ticket.

+In December 2023, MMOPL began accepting the National Common Mobility Card (NCMC) at all metro stations.

 Frequency

-Services operate on Line 1 for 18.5 hours everyday (5:30 AM to midnight).
+Services operate on Blue Line for 18.5 hours everyday (5:30 AM to midnight).
 Headway on the line is 3 minutes during peak hours and 5 minutes during non-peak hours (11:30am and 4:30pm).

 Station dwell time is 30 seconds.
-Line 1 has a high rate of punctuality with 99.99% of trains arriving on time.
+Blue Line has a high rate of punctuality with 99.99% of trains arriving on time.